Written by Hazel Secco, CFP®, CDFA®

 Connecting with Community Resources

-- Social groups that spark joy [22]
+- Social or interest-based groups that genuinely bring you joy

 Establishing Emergency Contacts